What is a “LD-friendly” learning setting?

 Systematic, sequential and structured learning

-Research suggests that some students with learning difficulties benefit from instruction that is systematic, meaning that learning is framed by well-defined learning goals (“why am I doing this?”), and interactions between learners and instructors are planned to contribute to those learning goals.
+Research suggests that some students with learning difficulties benefit from instruction that is systematic, meaning that learning is framed by well-defined learning goals (“why am I doing this?”); as well as interactions between learners and instructors are planned to contribute to those learning goals.

 Sequential learning links new material and skills with what learners already know, and skills they have already learned.
-The learning structure enables lots of practice, and monitoring of the achievement of learning goals.
+The learning structure enables lots of practice; as well as monitoring of the achievement of learning goals.

 Many instructors model these strategies in their everyday practice.
 There are also structured programs that provide training and curricula (usually for a fee) in systematic, sequential and structured learning.